 As for gluten, there are a few ways that you can find out whether you are sensitive.
 Having a biopsy only shows coeliacs it doesn’t show whether the gluten sensitivity is effecting other parts of the body.
 Blood tests and saliva tests are your best indicators.
 I am not an expert in this so I recommend you go to www.thedr.com, click on the gluten tab and find out what tests will let you know whether you are sensitive to gluten or not.
 Print it up and take it to your doctor.
 If you are sensitive to gluten then it would be prudent to avoid it all the time.

-Another way to figure out without blood test, skin tests, saliva tests and biopsies is to do an elimination protocol as outlined in the Changing Habits 4 Phase Fat Elimination HCG Protocol.
-Phase 2 and 3 are the elimination phases where you can only eat, 5 different fruits, greens and green vegetables, meat, fish and chicken, then in phase 4 is when you begin challenging your self with different foods.
+Another way to figure out without blood test, skin tests, saliva tests and biopsies is to do an loss protocol as outlined in the Changing Habits 4 Phase Fat Elimination HCG Protocol.
+Phase 2 and 3 are the loss phases where you can only eat, 5 different fruits, greens and green vegetables, meat, fish and chicken, then in phase 4 is when you begin challenging your self with different foods.
 In the first week I recommend the addition of more fruits and vegetables, nuts, seeds, eggs, even fermented dairy products.
 Then in the last part of phase 4 and beyond, challenge yourself with bread, barley soup and other gluten containing foods.
 The way you will know or have a good idea whether the food is good for you or not is by using the scales.
 If you challenge yourself with food one day and the next day you put on 400gms plus then you may have to consider whether that food is worth eating regularly or just on occasion or not at all.
-You can challenge yourself with chocolate, alcohol, breads, rice etc. It is important to do the elimination phase before you even consider doing the challenges.
+You can challenge yourself with chocolate, alcohol, breads, rice etc. It is important to do the loss phase before you even consider doing the challenges.